lorestudios/wiki-lorecraft/docs/index.md

 features:
   - icon: 🏕️
     title: Friendly Community
-    details: The Lorecraft community supports each other to be the best builders we can be.
-Come join us on discord!
+    details: Welcome to the Lorecraft community!
+We support each other to be the best builders and level designers we can be.
+Join us on discord!
   - icon: 🧰
     title: Custom Plugins
-    details: Lorecraft uses custom plugins to help our community to be more creative and more productive.
+    details: Lorecraft empowers our community with custom plugins enhancing productivity and creativity, making building and creating more enjoyable.
   - icon: 👩‍💻
     title: Active Dev Team
-    details: Our Dev Team is always open to suggestions and actively works to keep the network running as smoothly as possible!
+    details: Our Dev Team is open to suggestions to improve your experience and actively works to keep the network running as smoothly as possible!
   - icon: 🌍
     title: Powerful Servers
-    details: We use powerful servers from OVH located in Canada.
-This gives us the best US/EU pings for a worldwide community experience!
+    details: We use powerful servers from OVH located in Canada, giving us the best US/EU pings for a worldwide community experience!
 ---